|

 NLM Call Number: OR 141

-In this work originally published in 1611,
+this work originally published in 1611, the renowned Korean medical

-the renowned Korean medical doctor Ho Chun compiled
+doctor Ho Chun

-and classified the extant medical knowledge of China, Japan,
+compiled and classified the extant medical knowledge of China, Japan,

 and Korea.
-Some of the categories he used were internal
+Some of the categories he used were internal environment,

-environment, external appearances of the human body,
+external appearances of the human body, miscellaneous diseases, fluid

-miscellaneous diseases, fluid medicine, and acupuncture.
+medicine, and acupuncture.

 |